My Blog is here: http://www.cavalierscience.blogspot.com

 How Wolves Change Rivers as part of the Variation in Wolves activity.
 The video can be found here:

 Students wrote in their Journals the answer to the questions: 1.
 What is Natural Selection?
 2. Why is the relationship between the toxic newts and the garter snakes considered an evolutionary arms race?
 3. How does evolution really happen (work)?

 They watched a video called Toxic Newts that can be found at this link:

 They also watched the video clip titled How Does Evolution Really Work? that can be found at this link:

-On March 5, 2014, to understand the Whale's Tale project (DUE March 25, 2014), students watched the video clip titled How Does Evolution Really Happen? that can be found at this link:
+To understand the Whale's Tale project, students watched the video clip titled How Does Evolution Really Happen? that can be found at this link:

 and part of the video Part 1 of Walking with Prehistoric Beasts to see how the Ambulocetus lived.